hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

 That is all.
 You know what the shaders are and now you can create your own shaders.

-# My implementation of shaders or Gouraud shading
+# My implementation of shaders shown on Gouraud shading

 ![](http://www.loria.fr/~sokolovd/infographie/04-geometry/tmp/output.png)

 Let us check the shader I listed above in the main.cpp.
-As the name shows, it is a Gouraud shader.
+According to its name, it is a Gouraud shader.
 Let me re-list the code:

 ```C++
     Vec3f varying_intensity; // written by vertex shader, read by fragment shader